 Early Notables of the Keley family (pre 1700)

-Prominent amongst the family at this time was Daniel MacKelly; Sir Edward Kelley or Kelly, also known as Edward Talbot (1555-1597), Irish occultist and self-declared spirit medium; Charles O’Kelly (1621-1695) was an Irish soldier and writer from Aughrim, County Galway; and James Gilliam, also known as James Kelly, (died 1701), an...
-Another 74 words (5 lines of text) are included under the topic Early Keley Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent amongst the family at this time was Daniel MacKelly; Sir Edward Kelley or Kelly, also known as Edward Talbot (1555-1597), Irish occultist and self-declared spirit medium; Charles O’Kelly (1621-1695) was an Irish soldier and writer from Aughrim, County Galway; and James Gilliam, also known as James Kelly, (died 1701), an English pirate active in the Indian Ocean during the 1690s and was...
+Another 62 words (4 lines of text) are included under the topic Early Keley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keley family to the New World and Oceana